xiaotan-git/xiaotan-git.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Associate at [AMBER Lab](http://www.bipedalrobotics.com/), California Institute of Technology, USA.
-I am currently collaborating with [Prof. Aaron Ames](http://ames.caltech.edu/) and [Prof. Paulo Tabuada](https://www.seas.ucla.edu/~tabuada/) on investigating safe autonomy under sensor spoofing attacks.
-Prior to this position, I held a short Postdoctoral Researcher position at KTH Royal Institute of Technology, Stockholm, Sweden, supervised by [Prof. Dimos V. Dimarogonas](https://people.kth.se/~dimos/).
-In the same group, I obtained my Ph.D. in Electrical Engineering in May, 2023.
-My [Ph.D. thesis](https://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1750193&dswid=9743) is about safe and correct control design for nonlinear systems.
-I was visiting [Prof. Antonis Papachistodoulou](https://eng.ox.ac.uk/people/antonis-papachristodoulou/) at University of Oxford, UK, in early 2023.
+I am a tenure-track professor at the School of Automation Science and Electrical Engineering, Beihang University, Beijing.
+I am also jointly appointed at International Institute of Beihang University, Hangzhou.
+Prior to this position, I was a Postdoctoral Research Associate at AMBER Lab, California Institute of Technology, USA.
+I obtained my Ph.D. in Electrical Engineering in May 2023 from KTH Royal Institute of Technology, Stockholm, Sweden, supervised by [Prof. Dimos V. Dimarogonas](https://people.kth.se/~dimos/).

 Research Interests
 ======
 I have a broad interest in control, estimation, optimization and formal methods, and their applications in robotics.
-My research aeras include
+My research areas include
 - Secure and risk-aware state estimation
 - Safe control for nonlinear systems
 - Formal methods in robotics
+- Learning for control and control for learning
 - Multi-agent systems

-<span style="font-weight: bold; background-color: #FDEBD0; color: black">I am currently on the academic job market!</span>
+<span style="font-weight: bold; background-color: #FDEBD0; color: black">I am actively looking for prospective students to join my lab at Beihang Beijing or Beihang Hangzhou!</span>

 Getting in touch
 ======
-I am constantly looking for students that are interested in related fields and want to do a summer/semester project with us.\
-**E-mail**: xiaotan at caltech dot edu\
+**E-mail**: xiaotan at buaa dot edu dot cn\

-**Address**: 300 Gates-Thomas Laboratory, Caltech, Pasadena
+For a short bio in Chinese, please check my [webpage](https://shi.buaa.edu.cn/tanxiao/zh_CN/index/225402/list/index.htm).

 News
 ======
+**[December 2025]** Check out our latest L-CSS paper: [From Vertices to Convex Hulls: Certifying Set-Wise Compatibility for CBF Constraints](https://ieeexplore.ieee.org/document/11315123)

 **[April 2025]** Secure safety filter experiments on drone platforms together with TII.
 Check out our [video](https://youtu.be/WdKCa3viRxg)

 **[October 2024]** We submitted two papers to ACC 2025!